 AIR CONTAMINANT DISCHARGE PERMITS

+Table 1

+The following source categories must obtain a permit.
+More than one source category in Table 1 may apply to a source and they are not necessarily listed in alphabetic order.
+If more than one source category in Table 1 applies to a source, the highest level of permit specified in Part A, B, or C is required.

 Part A: Activities and Sources

-The following commercial and industrial sources must obtain a Basic ACDP under the procedures set forth in 340-216-0056 unless the source is required to obtain a different form of ACDP by Part B or C hereof: (Production and emission parameters are based on the latest consecutive 12 month period, or future projected operation, whichever is higher.
+The following commercial and industrial sources must obtain a Basic ACDP under the procedures in 340-216-0056 unless the source is required to obtain a different form of ACDP by Part B or C: (Production and emission parameters are based on the latest consecutive 12 month period, or future projected operation, whichever is higher.
 Emission cutoffs are based on actual emissions.)

-1. ** Autobody Repair or Painting Shops painting more than 25 automobiles in a year.
+1. ** Autobody repair or painting shops painting more than 25 automobiles in a year.

-2. Concrete Manufacturing including Redimix and CTB more than 5,000 but less than 25,000 cubic yards per year output.
+2. Concrete manufacturing including redimix and CTB both portable and stationary more than 5,000 but less than 25,000 cubic yards per year output.

-3. Crematory and Pathological Waste Incinerators with less than 20 tons/yr. material input.
+3. Crematory and pathological waste incinerators with less than 20 tons/year material input.

-4. Natural gas and propane fired boilers (with or without #2 diesel oil back-up****) of 10 or more MMBTU but less than 30 MMBTU/hr heat input constructed after June 9, 1989.
+4. Natural gas and propane fired boilers (with or without #2 diesel oil back-up****) of 10 or more MMBTU but less than 30 MMBTU/hour heat input constructed after June 9, 1989.

-5. Prepared feeds for animals and fowl and associated grain elevators more than 1,000 tons/yr. but less than 10,000 tons per year throughput.
+5. Prepared feeds for animals and fowl and associated grain elevators more than 1,000 tons/year but less than 10,000 tons per year throughput.

-6. Rock, Concrete or Asphalt Crushing both portable and stationary more than 5,000 tons/yr. but less than 25,000 tons/yr. crushed.
+6. Rock, concrete or asphalt crushing both portable and stationary more than 5,000 tons/year but less than 25,000 tons/year crushed.

-7. Surface coating operations whose actual or expected usage of coating materials is greater than 250 gallons per month, excluding sources that exclusively use non-VOC and non-HAP containing coatings (e.g. powder coating operations).
+7. Surface coating operations whose actual or expected usage of coating materials is greater than 250 gallons per month but does not exceed 3,500 gallons per month, excluding sources that exclusively use non-VOC and non-HAP containing coatings (e.g. powder coating operations).

 Part B Activities and Sources

-The following commercial and industrial sources must obtain either:
+The following sources must obtain either:

-• a General ACDP, if one is available for the source classification and the source qualifies for a General ACDP under the procedures set forth in 340-216-0060;
+• a General ACDP, if one is available for the source classification and the source qualifies for a General ACDP under the procedures in OAR 340-216-0060;

-• a Simple ACDP under the procedures set forth in 340-216-0064; or
+• a Simple ACDP under the procedures in OAR 340-216-0064; or

-• a Standard ACDP under the procedures set forth in 340-216-0066 if the source fits one of the criteria of Part C hereof.
+• a Standard ACDP under the procedures in OAR 340-216-0066 if the source fits one of the criteria of Part C or does not qualify for a Simple ACDP.

-1. Aerospace or Aerospace Parts Manufacturing
+1. ***Aerospace or aerospace parts manufacturing subject to RACT as regulated by OAR 340 division 232

-2. Aluminum, Copper, and Other Nonferrous Foundries subject to an Area Source NESHAP
+2. Aluminum, copper, and other nonferrous foundries subject to an area source NESHAP

-3. Aluminum Production - Primary
+3. Aluminum production - primary

-4. Ammonia Manufacturing
+4. Ammonia manufacturing

-5. Animal Rendering and Animal Reduction Facilities
+5. Animal rendering and animal reduction facilities

-6. Asphalt Blowing Plants
+6. Asphalt blowing plants

-7. Asphalt Felts or Coating
+7. Asphalt felts or coating manufacturing

-8. Asphaltic Concrete Paving Plants both stationary and portable
+8. Asphaltic concrete paving plants both stationary and portable

-9. Bakeries, Commercial over 10 tons of VOC emissions per year
+9. Bakeries, commercial over 10 tons of VOC emissions per year

-10. Battery Separator Manufacturing
+10. Battery separator manufacturing

-11. Battery Manufacturing and Re-manufacturing
+11. Lead-acid battery manufacturing and re-manufacturing

-12. Beet Sugar Manufacturing
+12. Beet sugar manufacturing

-13. Boilers and other Fuel Burning Equipment over 10 MMBTU/hr. heat input, except exclusively Natural Gas and Propane fired units (with or without #2 diesel backup) under 30 MMBTU/hr. heat input
+13. Boilers and other fuel burning equipment equal to or greater than 10 MMBTU/hour heat input each, except exclusively natural gas and propane fired boilers (with or without #2 diesel backup) less than 30 MMBTU/hour each

-14. Building paper and Buildingboard Mills
+14. Building paper and buildingboard mills

-15. Calcium Carbide Manufacturing
+15. Calcium carbide manufacturing

-16. *** Can or Drum Coating
+16. *** Can or drum coating subject to RACT as regulated by OAR 340 division 232

-17. Cement Manufacturing
+17. Cement manufacturing

-18. * Cereal Preparations and Associated Grain Elevators 10,000 or more tons/yr. throughput
+18. * Cereal preparations and associated grain elevators 10,000 or more tons/year throughput

-19. Charcoal Manufacturing
+19. Charcoal manufacturing

-20. Chlorine and Alkalies Manufacturing
+20. Chlorine and alkali manufacturing

-21. Chrome Plating
+21. Chrome plating and anodizing subject to a NESHAP

-22. Clay Ceramics Manufacturing subject to an Area Source NESHAP
+22. Clay ceramics manufacturing subject to an area source NESHAP

-23. Coffee Roasting (roasting 30 or more tons per year)
+23. Coffee roasting (roasting 30 or more green tons per year)